Diabetes: Counting Carbs if You Don't Use Insulin

 Both low and high blood sugar levels can cause emergencies.
 Over time, high blood sugar levels can damage many body tissues and organs.
 If you have gestational diabetes, high blood sugar levels can increase your risk for complications that can affect your health as well as your baby's health.

 You also can count carbohydrate grams if you take insulin.
-For more information on carbohydrate counting when you use insulin, see:

 Count carbohydrate and eat a balanced diet by:

 - Working with a registered dietitian or certified diabetes educator.
 They can help you plan the amount of carbohydrate to include in each meal and snack, counting either grams or servings of carbohydrate.

 - Eating standard portions of carbohydrate foods.
 Each serving size or standard portion contains about 15 grams of carbohydrate.
 It might be helpful to weigh your food when you are first learning what makes up a standard portion.

 - Eating standard portions of foods that contain protein.
 Foods that contain protein (meat and cheese) are an important part of a balanced diet.

 - Eating less saturated fat and trans fat.
 A balanced diet includes healthy fat.
 Talk with a registered dietitian about how much fat you need in your diet.

 Other helpful suggestions

 Here are some other suggestions that will help you count carbohydrate: